-Community grants applications are to be submitted online during the time the round is open through mandurah.smartygrants.com.au
+Community and Arts grants applications are to be submitted online during the time the round is open through www. mandurah.smartygrants.com.au

-- Register create a login and password, (after that just login). - Word limits apply to most sections to encourage conciseness. - Some sections are locked just go to next page - You Can leave the form and return to continue to work on it until you are happy with it.
-Remember to press save each time you edit. - Only click 'Submit' when you are ready to send the form. - Submit your application before the closing date- no extensions can be given.
+- Register First create a login and password, (after that just login) - Some fields are mandatory - Word limits apply to most sections to encourage conciseness. - Some sections are locked just go to next page - Save as you go - Go in and out of the form to work on it while the grant round is open. - Only click 'Submit' when you are ready to send the form. - Submit application before the round closes.